Les Reed (songwriter): Songwriting career

 In 1970, Reed's orchestra recorded "Man of Action" which was used as the theme tune for Radio North Sea International until 1974.
-In 1971, "When There's No You" by Reed and Jackie Rae was recorded by Englebert Humperdinck and became Humperdinck's second of four number ones on the US easy-listening chart, reaching number one in April 1971.
+In 1971, "When There's No You" by Reed and Jackie Rae was recorded by Engelbert Humperdinck and became Humperdinck's second of four number ones on the US easy-listening chart, reaching number one in April 1971.
 In 1972, he co-wrote Leeds United F.C.'s anthem "Marching On Together".

 At the 1973 Tokyo Music Festival, Reed and Stephens won the Silver Star for "Sandy Sandy", whilst in 1977 Reed and Tony Macaulay triumphed at the International Song Contest in Majorca with "You and I".
 Reed and Roger Greenaway were awarded the Grand Prix Award in Seoul for "Everytime You Go".
 Reed's songs have been recorded by Elvis Presley ("Girl of Mine", "Sylvia" and "This Is Our Dance"), Shirley Bassey ("Does Anybody Miss Me") and Bing Crosby ("That's What Life Is All About").
 Reed's film score composition credits include those for The Girl on a Motorcycle (1968), The Bushbaby (1969), One More Time (1970), George and Mildred (1980), Creepshow 2 (1987) and Parting Shots (1999).

 Reed composed music for stage-musical productions including The Magic Show (1974), American Heroes and And Then I Wrote.
 In 1994, Reed produced an album for Max Bygraves to raise money for the Lest We Forget Association.
 Reed co-composed, with Roger Cook, the score for the 2004 musical Beautiful and Damned, based on the lives of Zelda and F. Scott Fitzgerald.

 Awards and honours

-His songs gained a number of gold discs and Ivor Novello Awards.
+His songs gained a number of Gold discs for high sales, and Ivor Novello Awards for artistic merit.
 Reed won the British Academy Gold Badge of Merit in 1982.
 He was honoured as a Freeman of the City of London for his contributions to the music industry.
 In 1998, Reed was given an Order of the British Empire.